Marker Logo

 Erected by National Park Service, U.S. Department of the Interior; Cultural Tourism DC.

 Topics and series.
 This historical marker is listed in these topic lists: Government & PoliticsWar of 1812.
-In addition, it is included in the Star Spangled Banner National Historic Trail series list.
+In addition, it is included in the Star-Spangled Banner National Historic Trail series list.
 A significant historical date for this entry is August 24, 1814.

 Location.
 38° 53.243′ N, 77° 0.135′ W. Marker is in Southeast Washington in Washington, District of Columbia.
 It is in Capitol Hill.
-Marker is on Pennsylvania Avenue Southeast west of 3rd Street, on the right when traveling west.
+It is on Pennsylvania Avenue Southeast west of 3rd Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 200 3rd Street Southeast, Washington DC 20003, United States of America.
 Touch for directions.

 The Capitol in Flames Marker & Destroying the Library Marker image.
 Click for full size.

-Photographed By Allen C. Browne, February 14, 2015
+Photographed by Allen C. Browne, February 14, 2015

 2. The Capitol in Flames Marker & Destroying the Library Marker

 Credits.
 This page was last revised on November 4, 2023.
 It was originally submitted on February 15, 2015, by Allen C. Browne of Silver Spring, Maryland.
-This page has been viewed 517 times since then and 12 times this year.
+This page has been viewed 777 times since then and 11 times this year.
 Photos: 1, 2. submitted on February 15, 2015, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.

 m=80844